Cris7777/MSiA423-Project-Repo/README.md

 **Mission**:

-Enable users to search for players needed for their teams and produce similar player recommendations based on their entries.
+The projec users to search for players needed for their teams and produce similar player recommendations based on their entries.

 **Success criteria**